-May 1, 2009
+September 28, 2009

-Travis Crabtree, a Member of Gray Reed & McGraw, published "Protecting Your Reputation Online: Sue or SEM?" in the May 2009 issue of Visibility Magazine, which focuses on online marketing strategy.
+Travis Crabtree, a Member of Gray Reed & McGraw, published "They Can't Do That on the Internet" in the Fall 2009 issue of Visibility Magazine, which focuses on online marketing strategy.

 Travis Crabtree brings a unique perspective to his emerging media and commercial litigation practice with the law firm of Gray Reed & McGraw Travis graduated from the University of Missouri School of Journalism and spent several years in television news before taking on a law career.
-Email Travis at tcrabtree@grayreed.com or view his blog at www.eMediaLaw.com.